grayside/adamross.dev/content/post/2024/dependency-updates-more-than-review/index.md

 **Today's outdated practice is tomorrow's deprecated design.**
 {{< /callout >}}

 If the dependency works I might merge the update.
-However, if I might be using it outside maintainer recommendations,  I should also evaluate if there are more changes to make.
-I should answer: do those changes matter now, or are these notes for an issue backlog?
+However, if my usage is outside maintainer recommendations, I should check if there are more changes to make.
+If there are more changes worth making, do they matter now, or are these notes for the project backlog?
 (I prefer anticipated technical debt to surprise debt, so that I can plan how to handle the work on my own terms.)

 ## Call to Action

-Passing tests can be deceptive, and package manifests aren't the only spot in your codebase likely to need changes when a big update happens.
+Passing tests can be deceptive, and package manifests aren't the only spot in your codebase to need changes when a big update happens.

 {{< callout important >}}
-**💡 There's more work than what robots can do for you.** You _do not need_ deeper test coverage.
+**💡 The robots cannot do all the necessary work to update a dependency safely** You _do not need_ deeper test coverage.
 You and your collaborators _do need_ a common understanding of the limits of what a passing test means, and what needs to happen to keep shipping quality software after automated testing has done what it could.
 {{< /callout >}}

 In terms of Renovate configuration, maybe add some [extra guidance to those Pull Requests](https://docs.renovatebot.com/configuration-options/#prbodynotes):